-Grades are just one indication of a student's knowledge or skill at any particular time.
-Academic grades should reflect a teacher's most objective assessment of a student's academic achievement.
-These academic grades should not be used as a threat to maintain classroom discipline.
+Grades are an indicator of the students' knowledge or skill at any particular time, although they.-are not necessarily an accurate gauge as to whether learning has taken place.
+However, since much emphasis is placed upon grades, students' academic grades should reflect the teacher's most objective assessment of students' academic achievement.
+Academic grades should not be used as a threat in order to maintain classroom decorum.